Intunex/developer/source/api.md

 follows:

-    application/vnd.xtune.YYYYMMDD+json
+    application/vnd.skillhive.YYYYMMDD+json

 Where `YYYYMMDD` is the version (based on date, obviously) you requested.
 You don't have to define the content-type, then you will just get the latest version.

 <h2 id="browsing">Browsing the API</h2>

-xTune API URI endpoints are designed to be as permanent as possible.
+Skillhive API URI endpoints are designed to be as permanent as possible.
 But things change and we don't know what our API will evolve into.
 Keep this in mind and don't hardcode API endpoints into your application.
 Instead, ask the initial endpoints through the API.